libra22/Module3GettingAndCleaningDataProject/README.md

 remove("activitylabel","Xtest","Xtrain","Ytest","Ytrain","i","subjecttrain","subjecttest","featurelist","dpytrain","dpytest","dpxtrain","dpxtest","dptest","dptrain","dpsubjecttest","dpsubjecttrain")
 ```

-At the end of this stage, a single tbl_df named dp will have 10299 observations and 563 named columns.
+At the end of this stage, a single tbl_df named 'dp' will have 10299 observations and 563 named columns.

 ##Creating tidy data
 The following codes extract, calculate and create the tidy data set.

 ###Extract mean and std columns
-Extract the mean and std columns as per the project requirement. for the purpose of this project, only those variables with mean(), std(), meanFreq() are considered while those within angle() are not as these are derived from other variables.
+Extract the mean and std columns as per the project requirement.
+For the purpose of this project, only those variables with mean(), std(), and meanFreq() are considered while those within angle() are not as these are derived from other variables.
 A total of 79 columns are extracted, and together with Subject and ActivityName columns, gives a 81 column dataset.

 ```
 dpMeanStd<-dp[,c("Subject","ActivityName",grep("mean|std", colnames(dp), value = TRUE))]